Coronavirus: St Giles Hospice statement

 While other areas of our fundraising are being affected during this difficult time, the continued support of those who play our weekly lottery is even more vital than before.
 Thank you for ensuring that the hospice continues to benefit from the income raised by our lottery each week.

-Our lottery team are doing all they can to continue to process lottery payments and ensure our weekly draws go ahead on time.
-If staff absence causes a delay in a draw taking place, please be assured that any payments you have made will be held in credit on your account until the draw can take place.
+Our lottery team are doing all they can to continue to process lottery payments safely and ensure our weekly draws go ahead on time.
+If staff absence causes a delay in a draw taking place at any point in the future, please be assured that any payments you have made will be held in credit on your account until the draw can take place.
 In line with our terms and conditions, we will carry out draws in order, as soon as we are practicably able to do so and the chance of winning will not be affected.

 If you normally pay your lottery through the bank: Your payments should not be affected and you will be entered into the draws as they are held – thank you.

-If you normally pay by cheque or card: We will be writing to anyone whose lottery renewal is due during the coming weeks.
-You may therefore get a renewal letter asking you to pay early to ensure we are able to process your payment to keep you in the draw.
+If you normally pay by cheque or card: We will continue to write to anyone whose lottery renewal is due during the coming weeks to ask for payment.
+You may get a renewal letter asking you to pay early to ensure we are able to process your payment to keep you in the draw.
 If you are able to pay us early or increase your normal payment, please be assured that any advance payments will be held on your account to ensure you are entered into all the draws as and when they take place.
+Please note that due to a change in law on 14th April, we can no longer take lottery payments by credit card, we are now only allowed to take online and telephone payments for lottery and raffle by debit card or direct debit.

-If you normally pay by cash: Our cash collectors are not currently calling door-to-door for the safety of both our players and staff.
-Our collectors are therefore attempting to call our players by telephone to try and arrange alternative payment by card or cheque or a payment break.
-If you are able to call us to pay in the meantime, please call us on 01543 434020.
+If you normally pay by cash: For the safety of both our players and staff our cash collectors are currently not able to call door-to-door.
+We have attempted to contact our cash players by telephone to try and arrange alternative payment by card, cheque or have offered a payment break and will be writing to anyone we have been unable to contact by phone.
+If you are able to call us to pay in the meantime, please call us on 01543 434020, where your call will be answered by lottery staff working from the safety of their own home (please therefore bear with us if there is a delay in answering your call).

-If you do not currently play our lottery but would like to support St Giles every week throughout this very difficult period, you can sign up online today at www.stgileshospice.com/lottery or by calling the lottery office on 01543 434020.
+If you do not currently play our lottery but would like to support St Giles every week throughout this very difficult period, you can sign up online here or by calling the lottery office on 01543 434020.

 On behalf of our patients and their families, thank you all for your help and support at this very unusual and difficult time.